Environment and Natural Resources

 - Natural Resource Management

-- Renewable Energy - Energy Economics, Policy and Sustainability
+- Renewable Energy - Energy and Sustainability: Policy, Economics and the Environment

 The ENR programme is organised jointly by all of the University of Iceland Schools and students graduate from different Faculties, depending on their thesis advisor's home faculty.
 The ENR programme consists of core courses, restrictive electives, electives, and a research thesis.
 Students graduate with MA or MS in Environment and Natural Resources.

 - Applicants must have completed a BA/BS/B.ed. degree at the University of Iceland, or a comparable degree from another University - first class.
 First class refers to grade point average of at least 7.25 on a scale from 1-10.
 This is regardless of the subject of previous degrees.